nt74/curseforge-appimage/README.md

 # curseforge-appimage
-Download and manage your addons, CC and mods with the CurseForge app
+Download and manage your addons, CC and mods with the CurseForge app.
+Latest version https://download.curseforge.com/

 Arch Linux AUR package using AppImage installer.